Tips on summer travel amid the pandemic

-(WVLT) -- The pandemic has disrupted all parts of life, including travel.
+The pandemic has disrupted all parts of life, including travel.
 While the CDC has recommended families stick within the U.S. and even close to home, the Better Business Bureau is offering some tips on how to stay safe while traveling this summer.

 If your family is still making plans for a vacation, consider these CDC recommendations: